 Workplace Plans — 401(k), 403(b), 457(b)

 Employer-sponsored plans provide generous contribution limits, potential matches, and both pre-tax and Roth opportunities.
-Some 457(b) plans allow penalty-free access after separation, useful for early retirees.
+In some cases, 457(b) plans allow penalty-free distributions after separation, which can benefit those retiring early.

 Advisor role: ensures you capture the match, evaluates investment options and fees, and plans smart rollovers when you change jobs.